Birch-san/diffusers-play/README.md

 # strictly speaking it may be sufficient to just build rather than install, since we're gonna PYTHONPATH diffusers anyway
 python setup.py install
 cd ../..
-# and everything else we missed (dunno what I did wrong)
+# and everything else we missed
-pip install transformers safetensors
+pip install transformers safetensors easing-functions
 ```

 Treat yourself to ipython: